 Go to result

 Please answer all questions of the above five themes to see the final result here.

-Thank you for using our Persistent Identifier selection tool.
-We would like to ask you some additional questions in order to help the project and the services available to you and your colleagues.
-Through your answers we can gain greater insight into why organisations choose specific Persistent Identifier systems.
-This means you and your colleagues can be better informed about the experiences of others and best practices in the sector.
-Your answers for this section will be anonymised the same as your results for the persistent identifier selection tool.
-If you choose to submit your email address, this will be kept separately and used to contact you and/or to inform you of any updates.
+Thank you for using the PID Guide.
+We would like to ask you some additional questions in order to help your colleagues, us and yourself.
+Your answers help us get more insight into why organisations choose specific PID systems.
+As a result, we can inform you and your colleagues better about good practices and experienced experts.
+Your answers will be anonymised, and stored together with your PID Guide results.
+If you choose to share your email address, it will be kept separately and only be used to inform or contact you.

 What type of organisation best describes your institution?

 Explanation: your answer gives us insight into what type of organisation choose different sorts of Persistent Identifier systems.
 Once this is known organisations can begin to understand which type of Persistent Identifiers are appropriate for objects and help each other to create best practices.